 Electrical and Electronics: Connectors, printed circuit boards, electrical switches & controls, motor parts, electronic chips, capacitors.

-Medical: Membrane applications, surgical instrument handles, and instruments, non-implant prostheses.
+Medical: Membrane applications, surgical instrument handles, instruments, non-implant prostheses.

 5. PAI (polyamide-imide) –

-At the end of the list, I’ve got the king of all high-strength plastics, PAI, with a tensile strength of 21000 psi (145 MPa).
+I’ve got the king of all high-strength plastics, PAI, with a tensile strength of 21000 psi (145 MPa) at the end of the list.
 It’s a strong and stiff material used at highly elevated temperatures where other materials would fail.
 It has impressive dimensional stability with a high coefficient of friction.
 That set of properties makes it suitable for applications with machining to tight tolerances.

-The common applications include chip test sockets, machinery parts, aerospace components.
+The common applications include chip test sockets, machinery parts, and aerospace components.

 1. Which is the toughest plastic?